hitobito/user_documentation/README.md

 ## Contribute generic user documentation (this repo)

-This will be built with https://readthedocs.org/
+This will be built with https://readthedocs.org/.
+The readthedocs page is rebuilt with each merged PR.
+At https://readthedocs.org/projects/hitobito/builds/ you can check whether the build was successful.

 A helpful overview over the restructured syntax that we use can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html